plgd-dev/doc/content/en/configuration/oauth-server.md

 toc: true
 ---

-Mocked OAuth2.0 Server used for automated tests, [bundle container](../quickstart/deploy-plgd-hub/#plgd-bundle) and optionally deployment using the HELM chart for the **development purposes**.
+OAuth2.0 Mock Server used for automated tests, [bundle container](../quickstart/deploy-plgd-hub/#plgd-bundle) and optionally deployment using the HELM chart for the **development purposes**.

 ## Docker Image